 CBT for PTSD includes a number of evidence-based approaches that have proven to be effective:

-- Psychoeducational information about the background and nature of PTSD.
+- Providing psycho-educational information about the background and nature of PTSD.

 - Collaborative relationship between therapist and client, which allows for the client to actively participate in decision-making during treatment.